String Seed of Thought: Prompting LLMs for Distribution-Faithful and Diverse Generation: Experiments

 \textbf{Settings.} To compare SSoT against baselines on a wider range of tasks, we focused on deepseek-r1.
 We varied the number of actions ($2^n$ for $n=1,\dots,6$) under two conditions: \textbf{(1)} a uniform distribution, and \textbf{(2)} a biased distribution (for $n=1$, $(0.75,0.25)$; for $n>1$, one action had a probability of $0.5$, with the rest distributed uniformly).
 We repeated each PIF experiment ($K=100$) 10 times.
 Action words were randomly selected from a list of the 10,000 most common English words (excluding swear words)~\footnote{\url{https://github.com/first20hours/google-10000-english}}.
 We compared SSoT against: \textbf{(1) High Temperature}: increasing the temperature setting; \textbf{(2) Few-shot}: providing $k\in \{3,10,50\}$ examples sampled using the target distribution in the prompt, either fixed or randomly sampled for each query; \textbf{(3) Prompt Ensemble}: using 50 paraphrased prompts, combined with randomized action orders for all the prompts; and \textbf{(4) Sequential Sampling}: generating 100 actions sequentially, including the selected action history in the prompt.
 As an ablation, we also tested providing an external random string to the LLM, either Fixed (same string each time) or Randomized (new string each time).

 \textbf{Results.} Figure~\ref{fig:n_vs_js} shows that SSoT consistently delivers the best performance across all settings, nearly matching the PRNG.
 The strongest baseline was Prompt Ensemble, which performed well in the unbiased setting, suggesting that varying the prompt reduces positional biases.
 However, its performance degraded on the biased PIF tasks, indicating that eliminating positional bias alone is insufficient.
+Biased PIF presents a greater challenge than unbiased PIF.
+This is because it requires not only mitigating mode collapse to achieve uniformity, but also necessitates the reasoning ability to derive appropriate arithmetic operations to sample from the target distribution and the computational capability to execute them.
 In contrast, SSoT demonstrated near-ideal performance in both settings, supporting its robustness to distributional skew.
 Our ablation study revealed that providing a randomized external seed also improves performance, confirming that LLMs can effectively perform random action selection given a source of randomness.
 SSoT still outperformed the external randomized seed in the biased setting, likely because the LLM can internally generate strings of a length and type that are easier for it to manipulate, leading to more consistent performance.